17 June

 PANEL DISCUSSION

-This panel discussion will bring together experts in the field of threat intelligence to share their experiences, strategies and best practices.
-Our panelists will discuss the current state of threat intelligence, including the latest trends, challenges and opportunities.
-Attendees will learn about strategies and best practices for building and maintaining a threat intelligence program that can help your organization stay ahead of emerging threats.
+This panel discussion will bring together experts in the field of threat intelligence to share their experiences, strategies, and best practices.
+Our panelists will discuss the current state of threat intelligence, including the latest trends, challenges, and opportunities.
+Attendees will learn about cyber threat intelligence, addressing and identifying the threats, and emerging risk.

 14:30